Noise-induced synchronization in coupled quantum oscillators: Lyapunov equations

-In Fig.~\ref{fig:2} we show some representative trajectories for $\langle a_1(t)\rangle$ and $\langle a_2(t)\rangle$ for the case of zero detuning ($\delta = 0$) and with various degrees of environmental correlations.
+In Fig.~\ref{fig:2} we show two representative trajectories for $\langle a_1(t)\rangle$ and $\langle a_2(t)\rangle$ for the case of zero detuning ($\delta = 0$) and with various degrees of environmental correlations.
+Here, we simply chose random initial conditions for the $\langle a_1\rangle$ and $\langle a_2\rangle$ moments.
 We see clearly that anti-correlated noise ($\xi = -1$) leads to in-phase synchronization while fully correlated noise ($\xi = +1$) leads to anti-phase synchronization.
 Further more, at long time, the synchronized states are fully decoupled from the environment and do not decay as compared to the fully uncorrelated case which relaxes to zero on the time-scale dictated by $\gamma_{12}$.

-We now turn our attention towards the equations of motion for the moments as given by Eq.\ref{eq:8}.
-The time-evolution is now entirely specified by the moments and covariance matrix.
-Representative trajectories for the moments are given in Fig.\ref{fig:1}(a-c).
-Here, we initiate the dynamics from the same initial condition (corresponding to to two displaced oscillators), however, with differing degrees of environmental correlation.
-In Fig.~\ref{fig:1}(a) and (c), phase synchronization or anti-synchronization is achieved after only a few oscillation periods, after which the dynamics settles into a steady-state limit cycle.
-In contrast, for uncorrelated environments, the two essentially independent oscillators relax as one would expect.
+Similar regimes have been suggested by a series of recent papers concerning harmonic chains coupled by dissipative nearest neighbor terms \cite{Wachtler:2020,Wachtler:2023,Wachtler:2024,moreno2023}.